rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

-If you have trouble updating a CloudFormation template or need to move towards best practices, such as parameterizing the AMI ID, then ask Rackspace for assistence.
+If you have trouble updating a CloudFormation template or need to move towards best practices, such as parameterizing the AMI ID, then ask Rackspace for assistance.

-If you make a change to a template, remember to check it into a version control repository, such as Git, that you use.
+If you change to a template, remember to check it into a version control repository, such as Git, that you use.

 Update Auto Scaling Groups not under CloudFormation (or other Infrastructure as Code)